 My early childhood education credentials?
 Zip.
 Zero.
 Nada.
-I just want to help my favorite Superhero with his school and life lessons – and hopefully make him laugh hard enough to snort apple juice out of his nose.
+I just wanted to help my favorite Superhero with his school and life lessons – and hopefully make him laugh hard enough to snort apple juice out of his nose.
 And if it helps others, too, all the better.
 I welcome feedback at Kimberly@auntiekimberly.com.

 As Brady got older, it became apparent that we shared large strands of DNA.
 We love music.
 We tend to get cranky when forced to sit still for group photos.
 We have perfected “the stare” (passed down from Brady’s “Dadat”, my father), a most excellent way to let everyone around us know we are displeased without having to say a word.
 We giggle at the same goofy stuff.
 (Sure, everyone would probably agree that “exploding applesauce” is funny, but who knew that a sign saying, “Please Do Not Sit on the Couch, Thank You” could provide hours of hilarity?)
-This past Mother’s day, we picked out the EXACT SAME CARD for our mothers.
+One Mother’s day, we picked out the EXACT SAME CARD for our mothers.